bahrus/custom-enhancements/README.md

 > [!NOTE]
 > Each specified enhKey must be unique within a registry.

-There are some very strong use cases for adding the uniqueness "burden" associated with defining the name of the enhancement key:
+There are some very strong use cases the developer to go ahead and opt to name the enhancement, essentially making it more "public", even if it incurs a bit of a "burden" due to the registry uniqueness requirement:

 1. The name will be useful anytime we are outside the domain of JavaScript -- in particular referencing enhancement properties from the declarative HTML (server-rendered) Markup.
 2. Accessing the properties value / methods of the instance is more natural to the developer using traditional dot (".") nested access, and feels less clunky.
 3. Some protocols for distinguishing between "safe", declarative, side-effect-free code versus imperative code may use the existence of parenthesis as the defining characteristic for separating the two.

-If no enhKey is specified by the parties registering the enhancement in the registry, I think the platform should still provide a less elegant mechanism to access the to it, and in fact was already provided:
+If no enhKey is specified by the parties registering the enhancement in the registry, I think the platform should still provide a less elegant mechanism to access the spawned instance, and in fact was already provided above: